 Phulkari which means "work of flowers" is a rural and auspicious tradition embroidered by Punjabi women.

 The embroidery on a Phulkari reveals a lot of ground cloth.
 A different variety of characters, forms and designs are scattered and embroidered on Phulkari.

 Over time, Phulkari became increasingly elaborate and decorative, leading to the development of a special work, Bagh Phulkari.

-Bagh means “flower garden”, and the word separates the flower phulkari, so the embroidery is so strong that the color of the ground is no longer visible and the embroidery itself becomes the fabric.
+Bagh means "flower garden", and the word separates the flower phulkari, so the embroidery is so strong that the colour of the ground is no longer visible and the embroidery itself becomes the fabric.

 Unlike Phulkari, the garden demands more time and patience and more material, which increases spending.
 Thus, the bag became a status symbol.